tparthu619/MLpracticeCodes/README.md

 # MLpracticeCodes
-This repository contains all practice codes that are required .
+This repository contains all practice codes that are required for learning Machine Learning .